l1g4v/Savi/README.md

 # Savi

-Lightweight p2p voice and video call app
+A simple p2p voice call app made in Rust with Slint